manykarim/robocon-fortheveryfirsttime/README.md

 The goal is to have a package which can be installed with ``pip install robotframework-myfirstlibrary``.

+You can find the example library which is used during the talk [here](https://github.com/manykarim/robotframework-facelibrary)

 ## Releasing is more than just Coding..

 Releasing a Robot Framework Library to the public is more then just a bit of coding in Python.